August 4, 2017

 Morningstar, Inc. and two retirement-focused subsidiaries of Prudential Financial, Inc. were hit with a proposed class action in Illinois federal court Thursday, with investors accusing the companies of colluding to design a robot-adviser program to steer them toward investments that paid Prudential high fees.

 The suit, filed by an investor in a 401(k) program for employees of pest control company Rollins, Inc., claims Prudential Investment Management Services, Inc. and Prudential Retirement Insurance and Annuity Company worked with Morningstar to develop robot-adviser software GoalMaker, designing it to recommend expensive investments that earned Prudential millions in fees.
 The suit is seeking compensatory damages, treble damages and attorneys’ fees.

-The proposed class is represented by NPR Of Counsel attorney Austin Tighe and NPR partner Michael Angelovich.
+The proposed class is represented by NP Of Counsel attorney Austin Tighe and NP partner Michael Angelovich.

 Read the full Law360 article below: